chriswhong/electron-nest-cam-viewer/README.md

 ## How it Works

 The electron app is simply a different presentation of the existing nest cam sharing pages.
 When you enable sharing (with or without password), the feed is available at https://video.nest.com/live/{camera-id}.
 This app is simply loading these shared camera URLs in smaller windows (using electron's `BrowserView` and `BrowserWindow` features.
 It also persists the user's camera list, persists passwords for password-protected cameras,  and provides a pop-out view for cameras that always stays on top in MacOS.

+## electron-store

+Non-sensitive data is persisted using `electron-store` and lives in: `/Users/{username}/Library/Application Support/cam-view/config.json`